To go to the Interactive charts page, click > Interactive charts.

 You can drill down to the Interactive chart from the Trend details page.

-Interactive charts graph Backbone, Last Mile, Private Last Mile, and Mobile data from one or more tests so you can quickly view trends and determine the root cause of problems.
+Interactive charts graph Backbone and Private Last Mile data from one or more tests so you can quickly view trends and determine the root cause of problems.

 The Interactive charts page consists of two sections:

 Creating a new chart consists of selecting the items to chart.

 Do one of the following: